foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 featuredGif: './frinkiac.gif'
 ---

-At work, I stepped away from developing for the browser for about a year.
-When I came back to it recently to build this blog, I was surprised by how rapidly the community had adopted CSS-in-JS techniques.
-There's a sense that it's the right way to style your app now, but I've been having a lot of trouble getting on board.
-It feels wrong to me to be mainstreaming a design approach that begins with the premise that inline CSS is okay.
-Five years ago, the general consensus was the opposite: inline CSS was considered very, very not okay.
-It was considered inefficient, confusing, wasteful and not scalable.
-It was the very definition of "hard coding" in frontend development.
-Folks have tried to sell me that composability via frameworks like React and Vue change this earlier paradigm, but I'm not convinced.
-Making your computer apply the same dumb styles to page elements very quickly doesn't make the underlying approach any smarter.
+At work, I stepped away from doing any hands-on developing for the browser for about a year.
+When I came back to it recently (to build this blog), I was surprised by how rapidly the frontend community had adopted CSS-in-JS techniques.
+By _inline styles_ here I don't mean inlining chunks of CSS in a document `head` as part of your build process, but more generally, techniques that champion the inlining of styling logic inside React components, while limiting the power of CSS globality, e.g., inheritance and the cascade.

-**Important distinction**: there's a difference between inlining chunks of CSS in a document `head` with `style` tags as part of your build process, and writing them directly into HTML elements via React.
-I don't take issue with a browser-ready page inlining styles in the `head`.
-Gatsby does this by default.
-What I mean by inline styles is more generally inlining as a design pattern, encouraged by tools like Styled Components and Emotion (sorry to pick on these.
-There are tons more, but these are the most visible as a Gatsby fan like myself).
+There's a sense that CSS-in-JS is the right way to do CSS now, but I've been having trouble getting on board.
+It feels wrong to me to mainstream a design approach that begins with the premise that entangling CSS with application logic is okay and good.
+Five years ago, the general consensus was the opposite.
+Inline CSS was considered the very definition of hard-coding in frontend development.
+Folks have tried to sell me that React composability changes this earlier paradigm, but I'm not convinced.
+Making my computer apply the same dumb styles to elements very quickly doesn't make the underlying approach any smarter.

-The arguments for a separate and distinct presentation layer as the gold standard for styling a web app are as sound today as they were five or ten years ago.
+The arguments for a separate and distinct presentation layer as the gold standard for styling an app are still sound today.
 After all, leaning smartly on global stylesheets organized into sensible, predictably named rules that utilize the cascade to keep code DRY is where CSS really shines.
-Throw a good preprocessor like Sass into the equation and you can start composing truly elegant, powerful and flexible design systems that don't have to get entangled in your application JavaScript to work.
+Throw a good pre- or post-processor into the equation and you can start composing truly elegant, powerful and flexible design systems that don't have to get entangled in your application JavaScript to work.

 ### Quick Overview of Some Common CSS-in-JS techniques

 <h4 class="blog-subtitle uppercase bold">css modules</h4>

-Create a `.module.css` file, which should live side by side with the React component that's importing it:
+CSS modules are the probably the least egregious CSS-in-JS technique because it only mixes selector names into your components, not actual styles.
+It works by creating a `.module.css` file, which lives side by side with the React component that's importing it:

 ```css
 /* bio.module.css */